 In order for outpatient addiction treatment to be a consideration, you will need to make sure that you have a supportive and safe home environment.
 Your loved ones will need to respect what you are doing and be willing to help you reach your goals.

-Drug abuse is often linked to stress, as Psychology Today reports that stress can often contribute to drug use and relapse.
+Drug abuse is often linked to stress.
 A stable living environment that is free from as much temptation as possible is key when attending outpatient treatment services.

 A sober living home is a safe environment with strict house rules about sobriety.
 Residents are often all engaged in some form of outpatient addiction treatment.
 This means they will understand exactly what you are going through and can provide you with valuable support.

 If you don’t have a lot of money to spend on treatment services, an outpatient program may appeal to you due to the lower cost.
 Generally, outpatient addiction treatment services cost about $250 to $500 per day as opposed to residential treatment, which is often double that.

 An outpatient program usually runs about $1,400 on average, though they can cost up to $10,000, while an inpatient program can range from $4,000 to $120,000 for a private luxury facility.